saisusmithainavolu/IOT_CourseClasswork/RPI_SETUP/IOT_Platform_Install.md

 1. SSH to the RPI using the command `ssh dietpi@[PI_IPADDRESS]`

 2. To install the softwares go to Search Software tab in DietPi interface
-   1. search for mqtt and select 123 MQTT message broker install by hitting the spacebar and selecting ok
+   - Type mqtt, Hit OK and select `123 MQTT message broker`.
+Install by hitting the spacebar and selecting ok
-   2. search for node-red and select "122  Node-RED: tool for wiring devices, APIs and online services" install by hitting the spacebar and selecting ok
+   - Type node-red, Hit OK  and select `122  Node-RED: tool for wiring devices, APIs and online services`.
+Install by hitting the spacebar and selecting ok
-   3. search for postgre and  select "194  PostgreSQL: Persistent advanced object-relational database server" install by hitting the spacebar and selecting ok
+   - Type postgre, Hit OK and  select `194  PostgreSQL: Persistent advanced object-relational database server`.
+Install by hitting the spacebar and selecting ok
-   3. Move curser to Install and tab to ok
+   - Move curser to Install and tab to ok
-   4. Hit OK if you see MQTT, Node-red and postgre and start the install
+   - Hit OK if you see MQTT, Node-red and postgre and start the install

-3. reboot the pi on the command line using `reboot` command and ssh in again.
+3. Reboot the pi on the command line using `reboot` command and ssh in again.

 ### Setup Postgres ###

-Nowthat we already installed postgres we will configure it now.
+Nowthat we already installed postgres, we will configure it now.

 1. run on your pi ssh session